arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

 startup option.
 The default value remains 128 MiB but configuring a lower limit can cause previously working Stream Transactions to fail.

+## Exit code adjustments

+For some fatal errors like a require database upgrade or a failed version check, _arangod_ set the generic exit code of `1`.
+It now returns a different, more specific exit code in these cases.

 ## Client tools

 ### jslint feature in arangosh